 Identification for Gifted Services

-- Specific Academic Ability: Students who scored at the 95th percentile or higher on the math or reading portion of the Measures of Academic Progress test, (MAP) given three times a year.
+- Specific Academic Ability: Students who score at the 95th percentile or higher on the math or reading portion of the iReady Diagnostic in grades 2-5 or the Measures of Academic Progress test, (MAP) given in grades 6-8.
 Other assessment instruments used for gifted identification can be found in the related files section below.

 - Superior Cognitive Ability: Students who scored two standard deviations above the mean plus or minus the standard error of measure on Cognitive Abilities Test (CogAT).
 Other assessment instruments used for gifted identification can be found in the related files section below.